December 30, 2025

 This was the first PNP to be implemented in Canada.
 The MPNP started in 1998, and the skilled immigrant category seeks recent graduates or skilled workers interested in living permanently in Manitoba.

-The MPNP skilled immigrant program is in 2 sub-categories:
+The MPNP skilled immigrant program is in 3 sub-categories:

-• Skilled Workers Overseas
+• ✅ Skilled Worker

-You will submit an Expression of Interest to the province by yourself, and be assigned points.
+You will submit an Expression of Interest to the province by yourself and be assigned points.
 The highest-scoring candidates are then invited to submit an MPNP application.

 Manitoba Provincial Nominee Program (MPNP) prioritizes candidates with: